-Ms. Marvel’s Kamala Khan is also set to appear in the MCU via her own Disney Plus show.
-If Kate Bishop or any other Young Avengers member has a guest appearance on the show, then this could set her up to be a member as well.
+Ms. Marvel's Kamala Khan is also set to appear in the MCU via her own Disney Plus show.
+If Kate or any other Young Avengers member has a guest appearance on the show, then this could set her up to be a member as well.

 Another option for both Kate Bishop and Clint Barton could be the West Coast Avengers.
 As the name implies, this is an iteration of the Avengers based on the west coast of The United States.
 Both Hawkeyes have been prominent members at one time or another.

 With the West Coast Avengers, the MCU could have a line-up that combines the original iteration from the '80s comics and the 2018 version.
-The West Coast Avengers have a large list of alumnus, which include many Marvel characters already established in the MCU such as the Scarlet Witch, Vision, USAgent, Hawkeye, and soon - Kate Bishop.
+The West Coast Avengers have a large list of alumni, which include many Marvel characters already established in the MCU such as the Scarlet Witch, Vision, USAgent, Hawkeye, and soon - Kate Bishop.

 If these characters were to meet and form the West Coast Avengers, it could be the chance to form a multi-generational superhero team.
 With a few other characters such as 2018 West Coast Avenger America Chavez and perhaps Deadpool or a version of the character, the team could bridge the past and present while paving the way for the future.